Prospects for Exploring Non-Standard Neutrino Properties with Argon-Based CEvNS Experiments: Argon-Based CEvNS Experiments

 \textbf{CENNS10 and CENNS750 at ORNL:} The Spallation Neutron Source (SNS) at Oak Ridge National Laboratory (ORNL) provides an intense, pulsed stopped-pion neutrino beam ideal for CEvNS studies \cite{Barbeau:2021exu}.
 The facility operates with a 1 GeV proton beam at 1.7 MW power \cite{COHERENT:2025vuz} and, after further upgrades, the beam energy and power is expected to reach 1.3 GeV and 2 MW \cite{COHERENT:2021yvp}.
 The First Target Station (FTS) directs 60 Hz, 400 ns proton pulses onto a liquid mercury target, producing $\pi^+$ that decay at rest ($\pi$-DAR), yielding a prompt $\nu_\mu$ flux followed by delayed $\nu_e$ and $\bar{\nu}_\mu$ neutrinos extending to $\sim$8~$\mu$s due to the 2.2 $\mu$s $\mu^+$ lifetime.
 This precise timing structure enables suppression of steady-state backgrounds.
 A second target station (STS) \cite{Asaadi:2022ojm}, now under construction, will increase total beam power to 2.8 MW, further improving sensitivity to rare processes.

 The LAr detectors of interest for this work by the COHERENT collaboration at SNS are the CENNS10 and CENNS750 detectors \cite{COHERENT:2022nrm}.
-The CENNS10 detector (28 kg LAr, $\sim$24 kg active mass) observed CEvNS in 2017 \cite{COHERENT:2017ipa}, confirming the expected $N^2$ dependence.
+The CENNS-10 detector (28 kg LAr, with an active mass of ∼24 kg) observed CEvNS in 2021 \cite{COHERENT:2021xmm}, following the initial 2017 observation on CsI \cite{COHERENT:2017ipa}, thereby confirming the expected \(N^2\) dependence predicted by the Standard Model.
 With a light yield of $\sim$4.5 PE/keVee and a $\sim$20 keVnr threshold, it provided key calibration data and demonstrated nuclear-electronic recoil discrimination through distinct scintillation time constants.

 Building on this success, the larger CENNS750 detector (610 kg LAr) \cite{COHERENT:2022nrm} is underway and employs an array of PMTs and wavelength-shifting panels that cover 61\% of the volume, targeting similar $\sim$20 keVnr thresholds.
 Its design features improved shielding, a cosmic-ray veto, and a continuous purification system to maintain high optical purity.
 Both detectors exploit the pulsed SNS beam to achieve excellent background rejection.